-The parasitic attacks include the demodectic mange where the pug loses its fur around the legs, trunk & or the eyes.
-This may leave some lesions on the pug’s skin that seem crusted over and irritating.
+The parasitic attacks include the demodectic mange where a pug loses its fur around the legs, trunk & or the eyes.
+This may leave some lesions on the pug’s skin that seem crusted over and are irritating.
 For example, ringworms signify some infections that may lead to shedding.

 The ringworms form circular bald raw or red spots around the limbs, ears, paws, and head.
-The pug must be treated to avoid infesting other of your furry friends.
+The pug must be treated to avoid spreading such infections to the rest of your furry friends.

 Pugs may experience some allergic reactions to different things.
-For example, my fawn pug is allergic to pollen and grass.
+For example, I have fawn pug, Buddha who is allergic to pollen and grass.
 I didn’t pay attention to the allergic reaction at first but eventually I noticed she was getting uncomfortable.

-Well, you’ll notice some rampant licking or itching on your pug, particularly in summer.
-However, your vet may prescribe suing either steroids or antihistamines.
-In addition, if your pug is bitten by some insects, their skin might break and equally form patches similar to those caused by ringworms on their coat.
+Also, if your pug is bitten by some insects, their skin might break and equally form patches similar look to those caused by ringworms on their coat.

 How to Control Pug Shedding

 There are many options when it comes to controlling pug shedding.
-In this section into details on some of them and give you a heads up to keeping your pug healthy and clean from excessive shedding.
+In this section, I will dig deep into details on some of them and give you a heads up to keeping your pug healthy and clean from excessive shedding.

 1. Food that’ll Reduce Shedding

 The food your pug east significantly affects the amount of shedding it experiences.
-Therefore, you must give you pug a nutrient-dense and healthy diet that’ll lessen hair shedding in addition to giving your furry friend a shiny coat.
+Therefore, you must give you pug a nutrient-dense and healthy diet that’ll lessen hair shedding and giving your furry friend a shiny coat.

-Key ingredients to assure are in the dog’s diet include fishmeal and fish oils.
-In addition, supplements containing omega fatty acid will ensure you reduce shedding.
-In addition, you must give the pug enough amount (quantity and quality) of food to avoid malnutrition that might also lead to extra shedding.
+Another important thing is how you feed your Pug.
+You must give the him/her enough amount (quantity and quality) of food to avoid malnutrition that might also lead to extra shedding.